fusioncharts/dev_centre_docs/chart-guide/real-time-charts/setting-message-logger.md

 * you have enabled the message logger for the chart as mentioned in `Setting up the Message Logger` and `Configuring the Message Logger` section above.

-* you are accessing these functions after the chart has rendered (you can use the [rendered]{% linkTo FusionCharts.events.rendered %} [event listener]{% linkTo FusionCharts.typedefs.eventListener %} to track if a chart has finished rendering).
+* you are accessing these functions after the chart has rendered (you can use the [rendered](/api/fusioncharts/fusioncharts-events#event-rendered) [event listener](/api/fusioncharts/fusioncharts-typedefs#eventListener) to track if a chart has finished rendering).